 So you can see how these terms get mixed up.
 In any case, this is a special boot mode that people tend to use to gain a deeper level of access to the software of our Android devices.
 This tutorial is dedicated to those who purposefully want to boot the Redmi Note 7 into Fastboot Mode or simply want to learn how to exit it.

-How to Boot the Redmi Note 7 and Redmi Note 7 Pro into Fastboot Mode
+How to Boot into Redmi Note 7 and Redmi Note 7 Pro Fastboot Mode?

 As you can see, it’s quite simply to boot the Redmi Note 7 and the Redmi Note 7 Pro into Fastboot Mode.
 If you are actively wanting to boot into this special boot mode then you likely want to do something while you’re here.
 This would mean that you would want to connect the smartphone to the PC with a USB cable.